onitake/restreamer/README.md

 ```

 It is possible to specify multiple upstream URLs per stream.
-These will be tested in a round-robin fashion, with the first successful
+These will be tested in a round-robin fashion in random order,
+with the first successful one being used.
+The list is only shuffled once, at program startup.

-one being used.
-If a connection is terminated, all URLs will be
+If a connection is terminated, all URLs will be tried again after a delay.
-tried again after a delay.
-If the delay is 0, the stream will stay offline.
+If delay is 0, the stream will stay offline.

 ## Logging

-restreamer does not implement any logging of its own.
-Connect/disconnect messages and other system activity is printed to standard
-output, where it can be collected into the syslog or journal.

-If more sophisticated logs are required, they need to be implemented
-separately, or through a frontend proxy (such as nginx).
+restreamer has a JSON logging module built in.
+Output can be sent to stdout or written to a log file.

+It is highly recommended to log to stdout and collect logs using journald
+or a similar logging engine.

 ## Testing